 The Eleventh Plague by Jeff Hirsch

-Set in a post-apocalyptic America in which 2/3 of the population has been decimated by war and pandemic.
+This book is set in a post-apocalyptic America in which 2/3 of the population has been decimated by war and pandemic.
 The Eleventh Plague by Jeff Hirsch is another novel for young adults.
 Roaming the barren landscape with his father and grandfather, Stephen is a salvager who roams the country in search of material to trade.
 It’s a life he has become accustomed to – one with bandits and slavers who would have no qualms about killing or enslaving the small family.
 While the idea of staying in one place and settling down to raise food crops is appealing, it’s not very feasible.
 That is, until they discover Settler’s Landing.
 There, Stephen gets a taste of living in a community that resembles life before the apocalypse.
 It was interesting to see what resources the community had on hand and depended on, from medical supplies to the simplicity of a collection of books.

 The Road by Cormac McCarthy

-Cormac McCarthy’s The Road won the 2007 Pulitzer Prize for fiction and deservedly so.
+Cormac McCarthy’s apocalyptic book, The Road, won the 2007 Pulitzer Prize for fiction and deservedly so.
 This is a beautifully written, tragic book.
 My teenage son and I both read it and we discussed it for days.
 He’s added this to his list of “best books ever.”
 The world has been decimated by some unnamed catastrophe, leaving behind a landscape that is washed out and grey.
 A father and his young son travel by foot, always moving toward someplace better.
 As they travel, readers glimpse the end of the world as we know it and how difficult it is for the travelers – other survivors are threatening, there’s little in the way of food, and often no shelter.
 There were a couple of decisions made by the father that I still wonder about, but I won’t give the story away.

 One Second After by William R. Forstchen

 In One Second After author William R. Forstchen introduces readers to the very real concept of an electro magnetic pulse (EMP).
 An EMP is the by-product of a nuclear blast detonated above the Earth’s atmosphere.
 A blast like this would render all electronic equipment in a certain radius useless.
 The chaos that occurs when modern vehicles come to a halt on the freeway is just the beginning for retired army colonel John Matherson.
 While there’s plenty to worry about – phones are out, people are dying, and his small North Carolina town is isolated from any deliveries – his initial concern is for his type-one diabetic daughter who needs medication to survive.
 As the crisis continues, he takes on a leadership role, contending with scarce food supplies, societal breakdown, and roving gangs.
 This is probably the most gruesome of the books I’ve included here.
 There’s more violence in this one than I’m generally comfortable with, but it’s a compelling story.
 This book was cited on the floor of Congress as something that all Americans should read.
-An EMP is considered to be a very real possibility.
+An EMP is considered to be a very real possibility, not just the subject of this apocalyptic book.

-Beef up my bookshelf.
+Beef up my apocalyptic books collection

 Are you a fan of apocalyptic novels or the end of the world as we know it scenarios?
 Will you recommend your favorites in the comment section below?
 I’m always looking for more titles to add to my stack of reading materials!